1. What tournament opportunities are available for individual competitive bowlers?

 Competitive singles tournaments are a great test of your own bowling skills.
 In a team environment your other team members can make up the difference if you are having a bad day, but in a singles competitive environment, the spotlight is on you!

 The best place to start would be one of the private tournaments offered in your area.
-These tournaments are either run by other bowlers, by a particular bowling center, or by an private organization.
-Flyers for these tournaments are usually available on the sponsoring organization's website and/or Facebook page.
+These tournaments are either run by other bowlers, by a particular bowling center, or by a private organization.
+Flyers for these tournaments are usually available on the tournament organizer's website and/or Facebook page.

 Some state and local USBC chapters also run competitive singles tournaments, in addition to the team tournaments described in Level 3.
 Flyers for these tournaments can usually be found in a rack at your bowling center.

 A handicap singles tournament may be best at the start.
-Examples of these include the Northeast Amateur Tournament (open to all) and Rhode Island Ladies Classic (women-only), which conduct tournaments every three-to-four weeks in bowling centers around their areas.
-The next step would be competing with the best bowlers of your area in the intensity of a scratch tournament, such as those run by the New England Bowling Association.
-These examples are all from the northeastern United States, but similar tournaments are likely offered in your area, such as SASBA in the South.
+An example is the Northeast Amateur Tournament in New England (open to all), which conducts tournaments every three-to-four weeks in their area.
+The bi-monthly Princess Queen Diamond Tour (women only) in the Southeast is not a handicap tournament but has separate divisions for women in the same average range.
+The next step would be competing with the best bowlers of your area in the intensity of a single-division scratch tournament, such as those run by the New England Bowlers Association, or SASBA in the South.

 2. How do I qualify to bowl in these tournaments?

-For tournaments run by the USBC, as well as most handicap tournaments and those where competitors are grouped into divisions by average, you will need a league average that was established by bowling at least 21 games in one USBC sanctioned league in the past year or so.
+For tournaments run by the USBC, as well as most handicap tournaments and those where competitors are grouped into divisions by average, you will need a league average that was established by bowling at least 21 games in one or more USBC sanctioned leagues in the past year or so.
 USBC tournaments will also require that you show a current USBC membership card.

 Beyond that, qualification is established on-site at the tournament venue through the initial games of bowling.
 There generally is no minimum average requirement.

-Round-robin play - Before match play, all of the qualifiers bowl each other in turn, with the winner of each game earning a bonus (commonly 30 pins); the competitors having the highest total pinfall at the end of round-robin advance to the final.
+Round-robin play - All of the qualifiers bowl each other in turn, with the winner of each game earning a bonus (commonly 30 pins); the competitors having the highest total pinfall at the end of round-robin play advance to the final.

-Stepladder play - Usually the final competition, and if the tournament has a "TV show" on a national sports channel, this will be the part that will be televised.
-It is head-to-head competition where only two of the top seeds bowl at a time.
+Stepladder finals - Head-to-head competition where only two of the top seeds bowl at a time.
 If there are five top seeds, the player seeded #5 plays #4, then the winner plays #3, that winner plays #2, and that winner plays #1.

 4. Am I good enough to compete in one of these tournaments?